Drone Building Surveys: What They Cost, How They Work, and When You Need One

 Up to 4K UHD video and high-resolution photography, detailed enough to identify defects invisible from ground level.

 Modern drones capture footage that can be paused and examined in extraordinary detail.
-Missing tiles, blocked gutters, vegetation growth, damaged flashing, cracked brickwork all clearly visible and documented.
+Missing tiles, blocked gutters, vegetation growth, damaged flashing, cracked brickwork.
+All clearly visible and documented.
 We regularly spot issues that even the building owner had no idea existed.

-For property managers, it enables planned preventative maintenance.
-For insurance claims, it provides clear documentation of the roof’s condition before and after an incident.
+And for insurance claims, it provides clear documentation of the roof’s condition before and after an incident.

 What Is 3D Photogrammetry and How Does It Help?